GoldenChrysus/ffxiv-ember-overlay/ACT_INSTALLATION.md

 ![](https://i.imgur.com/VM7S8mf.png)

-10. In the window that appears, edit the address as you did in step 1, but enter `%APPDATA%\Advanced Combat Tracker\Plugins\OverlayPlugin`.
-Then choose the `OverlayPlugin.dll` file and click "Open."
+10. In the window that appears, edit the address as you did in step 1, but enter `%APPDATA%\Advanced Combat Tracker\Plugins\OverlayPlugin` -- then choose the `OverlayPlugin.dll` file and click "Open."

 ![](https://i.imgur.com/qnpqTiq.png)